Connecting Yalies Around the Globe in Small Groups

-- initiate the conversation around a chosen theme.
+- Initiate the conversation around a chosen theme or facilitate general discussion.

 - Facilitate discussion by making sure that everyone has a chance to speak.

 As the group members take over ownership of the process, you will ultimately determine the organizational details that suit your group best, from meeting length and frequency to rotating the coordinator role if desired.

-- to bring yourself to the session in an honest and open way.
+- Bring yourself to the session in an honest and open way.
 Everyone has something to contribute, no matter what their life experience.

-- to give everyone a chance to speak and a space to share their thoughts.
+- Give everyone a chance to speak and a space to share their thoughts.

-- to attend as many of the sessions as possible.
+- Attend as many of the sessions as possible.

-- to let the host know if you won’t be able to attend a session.
+- Let the host know if you won’t be able to attend a session.

-- to join in with any pre-reading/watching that your group agrees on for a session.
+- Join in with any pre-reading/watching that your group agrees on for a session.

 Participating in the YIA Common Rooms means you’ll be joining a community.
 Participation in the Common Room acknowledges your agreement to these guidelines, which are designed to create productive and stimulating discussions for you and others.